eugenekravchuk/inforce_test/readme.md

 - Start a PostgreSQL container (`postgres_etl`)
 - Build and run the ETL app container (`etl_app`)
+- Generate fake user data
+- Clean and transform it
-- Create sample user data, process it, and insert it into the `users` table in `users_db`
+- Load it into the `users` table in `users_db`

 ---